-The major result of our analysis has been the reduction in the number of guest villas from sixteen to only nine, with a similar decrease in the quantum of staff accommodation.
+The major result of our analysis has been the reduction in the number of guest villas from sixteen to only ten, with a similar decrease in the quantum of staff accommodation.
 The benefits have been twofold; the consumption of resources has been significantly reduced and our guests share the island with fewer people, further enhancing the feeling of privacy and seclusion for which Bedarra is renowned.

 Some of our sutainability intitatives are detailed below:

 A new off-grid hybrid solar system coupled with a battery bank and a back-up generator has replaced the 3 x 185 Kva diesel powered generators on the island.
 Diesel consumption at the resort has reduced by 97.5% as a direct result of the new off-grid system and the associated re-fit of electrical fittings and appliances with low power alternatives throughout the resort.
 A more tangible benefit for our guests is the elimination of the incessant hum and smell of diesel engines operating constantly throughout the day and night.

 We source fresh water from plentiful tropical rainwater which is collected in our storage tanks, rather than producing water by a diesel-powered desalination plant as has occured in the past.
 We also draw from several perennial freshwater springs on the island to supplement water supplies during the drier months.
 We have also replaced a large amount of older water reticulation infrastructure on the island to reduce the risk of any potential water leaks.

 Each villa has its own individual solar hot water system, significantly reducing the energy requirements of heating water on the island.